rzhou1/FraudDetection/README.md

 Table 1.
 Data's uniqueness in each column from the original dataset.

   1).
-The original signup time and purchase time are random, continuous and 100% unique, but the time difference ("time_diff") between signup time and purchase time may show characteristics of fraudulent activity, such as flash transaction suggesting automative trading, a constant time difference may also suggest fraudulent automotive trading, etc.
+The original signup time and purchase time are random, continuous and 100% unique, but the time difference ("time_diff") between signup time and purchase time may show characteristics of fraudulent activity, such as flash transaction suggesting autonomous trading, constant or perodic time difference may also suggest fraudulent autonomous trading, etc.
   2).
 The ip address itself again does not carry characteristics for modeling (~95% data uniqueness).
-However, if many users use the same ip address, it may suggest fraudulent activity.
-Thus, we can extract feature of "ip_users" (how many unique users use the same ip address?).
+However, if many users use the same ip address, the probability of conducting fraudulent activity could be high.
+Thus, feature "ip_users" (how many unique users use the same ip address?) will catch such activities.
   3).
 Similarly, that many users use the same device for transaction suggests high possibility of fraudulent activity.
-Thus, we can create feature of "device_id_unique_users" (how many unique users use the same device_id for transaction?).
+Thus, feature of "device_id_unique_users" (how many unique users use the same device_id for transaction?) could be a nice detector.
   4).
 From signup time and purchase time, we can also create features of what day / week transactions are more frequently occurred.
 If there were traceable patterns of transactions occuring, it again shows more possibility of fraudulent activities.
 Thus, we could create features of "week_of_the_day" and "week_of_the_year" for both signup time and purchase time.
   5).
-Besides, since device_id can be shared by many unique users, "total_purchase" and/or "average_purchase" for each device_id may also imply whether activities are fraudulent or not.
+Besides, since device_id can be shared by many unique users, "total_purchase" and/or "average_purchase" for each device_id may imply whether activities are fraudulent or not.
   6).
 Fraudulent activities might occur more frequently in a particular region (country here).
 So, having a feature showing number of users ('country_count') from the same country might be useful (or redundant).
 Also, since there are over 200 countries, we may use 'country_count' to bin those countries showing relatively less entries, say, less than 200, as a single group.

 #Model